sushamaray/todo-list/README.md

 # To-Do List

-A polished Next.js task app with local persistence, urgency-aware sorting, search, optional categories and tags, visual task-board backups, installable app icons, and a responsive dashboard layout for both mobile and desktop.
+A polished Next.js productivity app with a daily dashboard, a task board, and a weekly routine planner.
+The app is local-first, responsive across mobile and desktop, and designed around calm visual structure rather than heavy setup.

 Live demo: https://todolist-sush.vercel.app

-## Highlights
+## Features

-- Add, edit, complete, and delete tasks with browser-based persistence via `localStorage`
+- Bottom navigation for `Home`, `Todo List`, and `Weekly Routine`
-- Left-side `Daily Focus` panel with status, progress, and evenly sized `Total`, `Pending`, and `Completed` summary cards
+- `Daily Focus` dashboard with progress, summary stats, and theme controls
-- Search tasks by title, category, or tags
-- Filter tasks by `all`, `pending`, and `completed`
-- Optional `category`, `tags`, and `due date` fields during task creation and editing
+- Task creation with optional `category`, `tag`, and `due date`
+- Task editing, completion toggling, deletion, filtering, and search
-- Smart task ordering that keeps overdue and dated tasks near the top
+- Urgency-aware task sorting that keeps overdue and dated work near the top
-- Export a backup-only task board as `PNG`, `JPG`, or `PDF` from right-aligned backup actions in the board header
+- Exportable task-board backups in `PNG`, `JPG`, and `PDF`
+- Weekly routine planner with per-day entry management
+- Manual routine time entry plus a compact `hour / minute / AM-PM` time picker
+- Local persistence for tasks, routines, and theme preference using `localStorage`
-- Theme switcher with `light`, `dark`, and `system` modes, with `system` as the default on first open
+- `light`, `dark`, and `system` themes
-- Flexible due date flow: starts as `dd/mm/yyyy`, auto-fills today on activation, and stays editable
-- App icons for favicon, Apple touch, PWA, and Android maskable installs
-- Responsive two-panel layout with `Daily Focus` plus `Quick Capture` on the left and `Task Board` tools/content on the right
-- Typography powered by `Space Grotesk`, `Lexend`, and `Alef`
+- Responsive layout and installable app icons for web-app style use

 ## Tech Stack